phn210/crypto-calcul/README.md

 ## Building the Library (Linux/MacOS)

-Clone the repository, ensure the prerequisites are installed, and build the library with follow these steps:
+Clone the repository, ensure the prerequisites are installed, and build the library with follow these steps (in the cloned directory):

 ### For Linux/MacOS